Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

-How much does a contractor bond cost in Minnesota?
+How much does a Minnesota contractor bond cost?

 Various cities and contractor classifications in Minnesota require contractors to post surety bonds prior to completing work.
 Applicants should verify their required bond amount with the city and/or government entity in charge of licensing and registration for their classification prior to bonding.